-My commitment to sharing the diverse stories of the Midwest is rooted in my experience as a mixed-raced Vietnamese American growing up in Omaha, Nebraska and my career as a high school history teacher in Lincoln, Nebraska.
-While teaching, I struggled to find materials that adequately reflected the experience of my own upbringing and my students, who represented over thirty nationalities and spoke fifty different languages.
-For many, the Midwest does not evoke images of diversity and culture, which perpetuates coastal narratives in both U.S. History and Asian American studies scholarship.
-My hope is to support the current works that argue against the myth of the Midwest as local, isolated, insulated, and traditional and for my research to provide a more nuanced engagement with Asian American communities that reside there.
+My commitment to sharing the diverse stories of the Midwest and Great Plains is rooted in my experience as a mixed-race Vietnamese American growing up in Omaha, Nebraska, and my previous career as a high school history teacher.
+While teaching, I struggled to find materials that adequately reflected the experiences of my upbringing and my students, who represented over thirty nationalities and spoke fifty different languages.
+For many, the Midwest does not evoke images of diversity and culture, perpetuating coastal narratives in U.S. History and Asian American studies scholarship.
+My work challenges the myth of the Midwest as local, isolated, insulated, and traditional by offering a more nuanced engagement with midwestern Asian American communities.
+My first peer-reviewed article, "Acceptance for Admission: Administrations of Japanese American Relocation and the Midwestern University" (American Studies, Fall 2023), won the Midwestern History Association's Dorothy Schwieder Prize for Best Article on Midwestern History in 2023.

 Thank you for taking the time to visit my site!
 I gladly accept any questions or inquiries about my research.